moliver28/research-handbook/content/handbook/communication/_index.md

 As you're creating external or business content for GitLab, please refer to the [GitLab Content Style Guide](https://handbook.gitlab.com/handbook/marketing/brand-and-product-marketing/brand/content-style-guide/).
 For technical content, you can reference [this word list](https://docs.gitlab.com/ee/development/documentation/styleguide/word_list.html).

-This list offers additional guidance for communicating within GitLab:
+This list offers additional guidance for written communication at GitLab:

 1. Do not use rich text, it makes it hard to copy/paste.
 Use [Markdown](/docs/markdown-guide/) to format text that is stored in a Git repository.
 In Google Docs use "Normal text" using the style/heading/formatting dropdown and paste without formatting.
 1. Read our [Markdown Style Guide](/docs/markdown-guide/) for more information when using Markdown.